Published: 2022/05/14

 If your version of wine is older, you may need to also install “ie6” in order to automatically download avatars.
 You’re probably better off updating Wine, though.

 Once all of that is set up, you can then download Comic Chat.
 The best – indeed, nearly only – resource for all things Comic Chat is Mermeliz’s Comic Chat page.
-There are two versions available: the normal version and one that has been hexedited to allow mp3 playback for IRC sounds in addition to WAV, MID, and RMI files.
+There are two versions available: the normal version and one that has been hexedited to allow mp3 playback for IRC sounds in addition to WAV, and MID, but at the expense of RMI files.
 If you intend to do this, note you’ll need to install the normal version first.

 You may also notice that Mermeliz’s site offers a character editor.
 At this point in time, I am unaware of any way to make it run correctly under Wine, so don’t get your hopes up.
-Your best bet is to import what you need into a Windows 9x or XP VM and work from there.
+Your best bet is to import what you need into a Windows 9x or XP VM and work from there, or else use the wonderful shell script written by Cidoku.

 After downloading the Comic Chat installer, run it: